farouk-allani/eaglefi-docs-2/docs/faq.md

 ### 🔄 Swaps & Pools

 **What’s impermanent loss?**
 It’s the temporary loss you *might* face if token prices in a pool shift.
-Think of it like turbulence—manageable if you’re prepared.
+Think of it like turbulence, manageable if you’re prepared.
 [Learn to navigate it here](/docs/pools.md).

 **What fees does EagleFi charge?**

-- **Swaps**: 0.3% fee (goes straight to liquidity providers—AKA *you*).
+- **Swaps**: Fees range from 0.01% to 1% (all fees go directly to liquidity providers):
+  - 0.01% for very stable pairs
+  - 0.05% for stable pairs
+  - 0.3% for most MRC-20 pairs (default)
+  - 1% for exotic pairs
 - **Token Creation/Pools**: Just gas fees.
 No hidden costs.
 Ever.

 **Why provide liquidity?**